Decreasing Fatalities by 20%

-Cue Jim Reaper – a fresh take on Death.
-Jim’s goal is to get attention and change behavior by showing up in humorous driving situations.
+Jim Reaper (a low key, more approachable version of the Grim Reaper) has one goal: to get attention and change behavior by showing up in humorous driving situations.
 From distracting you on the road to tempting DDs with drinks, Jim is always trying to make smart drivers slip up.
 And when they thwart his tricks, he loses.

 By making our message more approachable and memorable, the South Dakota Office of Highway Safety can make a greater impact across several safety campaigns with an unlikely spokesman.